 This chicken cacciatore recipe is a star in Italian cuisine.
 We make the classic version of the sauce – crushed tomatoes, sauteed vegetables, and finished with a touch of parmesan.

 You get everything in one bite – savory chicken, sweet tomatoes, fresh onion, and mushrooms.
-There is no better comfort dinner than this chicken cacciatore recipe!
+There is no better comfort dinner and no better answer to National Chicken Cacciatore Day (October 15) than this chicken cacciatore recipe!

 What Is Chicken Cacciatore?

 The word “Cacciatore” means “hunter” in Italian.
 Meanwhile, “Alla cacciatora”, which is the original Italian name of Chicken Cacciatore, is a term referring to a hunter-style meal.

 Chicken cacciatore is simply prepared with meat (chicken or rabbit), herbs, vegetables, and wine.

 Coming from Tuscany and Umbria, this authentic Italian dish was built on what people could find back then – wild animals.
 In time, Alla Cacciatora kept up with the cross-cultural craze of dining, and arrived in American cuisine as Chicken Cacciatore.

 This classic Italian dish could easily have a thousand versions because each home cook has secret ingredients and ways of cooking (see our Instant Pot Chicken Cacciatore Recipe).
 We came up with our own version that is a bit lighter, healthier and has a bunch of vegetables.
 Some healthful ingredients we added are:

 Mushrooms: low in calories and high in protein, mushrooms are packed with nutrients such as vitamins B and D. Eating this vegetable daily can help in boosting the immune system and improving digestion.